AlfredAR8/Music_Suggestion_AI/README.md

 ## This is work in progress

 This project presents a new approach to music recommendations on an app.
-Using the Spotify API, it retrieves playlists, album artists, and tracks from a playlist.
+Using the Spotify API, it retrieves playlists, album artists, and tracks from a playlist and stores the first 25 songs of the playlist.
 This data is uploaded to the OpenAI API, which analyzes it alongside a music dataset.
 By evaluating factors such as popularity, duration, danceability, energy, loudness, speechiness, acousticness, instrumentalness, and liveness, the system suggests five songs the user may like.
 This method offers an innovative way to enhance music recommendation accuracy and user satisfaction.

 _Dataset source:_ https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset